 We also welcome the reinforcement of Indigenous perspectives.
 This is something we aim to get better at, and we’re currently in a phase of listening and learning the most appropriate way to do so.

 To support you and your students, we’ve already begun aligning to the changes in the sequencing and will have updated units ready for implementation in 2023.
 View our proposed aligned Stile Curriculum here.

 On Monday, 16th May, we hosted a webinar detailing the confirmed changes and how we're preparing for them in Stile.
 View the recording here.
 In 2021, we also hosted a live Q&A on the proposed revisions, where we answered questions submitted by our community of teachers.
 Catch up on the recording here.

-Our take on the revisions
+Our take on Version 9.0

-As scientists at heart, we couldn’t help but critically analyse ACARA’s proposed changes to the Australian Science Curriculum.
-We find ourselves broadly supportive of their revisions, and feel well aligned on the thinking that underpins them.
-In particular, the encouragement of an inquiry-based approach, stronger integration between skills, society and science, and a more cross-curricular STEM approach.
+As scientists at heart, we couldn’t help but critically analyse ACARA’s changes to the Australian Science Curriculum.
+We are broadly supportive of the changes to the curriculum and feel well aligned with the thinking that underpins them.
+In particular, we’re pleased to see the encouragement of an inquiry-based approach, stronger integration between skills, society and science, and a more cross-curricular approach to STEM.

 More inquiry-based learning